pnp/sp-dev-fx-extensions/samples/react-command-addfolders/README.md

 - Update the `pageUrl` properties in the **config/serve.json** file
   - The `pageUrl` should be a modern page
   - This property is only used during development in conjunction with the `gulp serve` command
-- In the command line navigate to the `react-list-addfolders` folder and run:
+- In the command line navigate to the `react-command-addfolders` folder and run:
   - `npm install`
   - `gulp serve`
 - If you have `spfx-fast-serve` already installed, run `npm run serve` instead of `gulp serve`